Fort Cabo de Rama , Goa- A Fort that never witnessed a war

 period.
 As per popular legend , epic Hero of Ram spent few days here

+in his exile.
 Who built the Fort - Sonda ,Shivji or Portuguese?

 As per legend the Fort was built by the Sonda King, a Hindu